stephenmcilwaine/website/features/RTO Compliance/vet_fee_help.md

 As an evil private provider[1] do you spend many hours collecting data and jumping through HEPCAT shaped reporting hoops to advise HEIMS of your census dates and load liabilities?

 Let us help you become less evilly minded towards the many and nefarious government reporting systems by simplifying the data collection and reporting requirements of VET FEE-HELP.
-Read more...

 [1] onCourse will not report data for evil providers.
 Only nice ones.